resess/GoalExplorer/README.md

 This repository contains the source code for the application to produce STGs for android applications along with the tool used to dynamically explore to find the target of interest.

+### Compatibility
+Currently, the tool supports API levels 26 and under.
+The Android Applications should also not use androidx libraries.
+This is due to a dependency on Backstage which fails to analyze components of these applications.

 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)
 2. [Building The Tool](#Building-The-Tool)